AWS Case Study: Overseas Vote Foundation

 OVF has experienced other benefits as a result of moving to AWS, as well.
 They are able to take advantage of a broader range of services than with their previous solution, including automatic database server failover to a server at a different location in case of disaster.
 OVF can now offer a mobile services site to their customers and they were able to integrate an OS upgrade on all machines at very little cost to the company.
 In addition, the OVF staging servers are now exact duplicates of the production servers—making testing more reliable.

 Moving to the AWS Cloud has increased Dzieduszycka-Suinat’s confidence in the peak time reliability of the OVF system.
 “The 2012 election was the first major election during which I never worried that the system would go down due to demand,” she says.
 “The thought of downtime didn’t even cross my mind.
 Now that we have switched to AWS, we can just do what we need to do and AWS moves with us, rather than making us work around it.”

-For more information about how AWS can work with public sector customers, visit our Public Sector details page: aws.amazon.com/government-education/.
+To learn more about how AWS can work with public sector customers, visit our Public Sector details page: http://aws.amazon.com/government-education/.